jurgenwigg/py3S60/newcore/Doc/library/argparse.rst

 Any container can be passed as the *choices* value, so :class:`list` objects, :class:`set` objects, and custom containers are all supported.

-Use of :class:`enum.Enum` is not recommended because it is difficult to control its appearance in usage, help, and error messages.

-Formatted choices overrides the default *metavar* which is normally derived from *dest*.
-This is usually what you want because the user never sees the *dest* parameter.
-If this display isn't desirable (perhaps because there are many choices), just specify an explicit metavar_.

 required